jradrion/TEFLoN/README.md

 ```
 usage: python /usr/local/teflon_prep_no_anno.py <required> [optional]
     -wd [full path to working directory]
-    -e <full path to repeatMasker executable>
+    -e <full path to RepeatMasker executable>
     -g <full path to reference genome in fasta format>
-    -r <full path to repBase_library.ref for your organism> #NOTE: a custom TE library may be used, but fasta sequence headers must be formated as ">FAMILYID\tORDERID\n"
+    -r <full path to repBase_library.ref for your organism> #NOTE: a custom TE library may be used, but fasta sequence headers must be formatted as ">FAMILYID\tORDERID\n"
     -p <prefix for all newly created files>
     -l [minimum length for RepeatMasker predicted TE to be reported in final annotation]
     -s [RepeatMasker predicted TEs from the same family separated by distances less than the splitDist will be combined into a single annotated TE] #Note: it is recommended to use average sequencing read length